RwnRchrds/MyPortal/README.md

 [![Build Status](https://dev.azure.com/Harrods-School/MyPortal/_apis/build/status/RRichards63170.MyPortal?branchName=master)](https://dev.azure.com/11RichR1/MyPortal/_build/latest?definitionId=5?branchName=master)

-MyPortal is a web-based school information system developed by Rowan Richards allowing teachers, pupils and parents to collaborate together and promote learning.
+MyPortal is a web-based school information system developed by Rowan Richards that helps to bring all core student and staff data together, allowing schools to report on all key metrics from one system.

-MyPortal provides school teams with the tools they always knew they needed but never had.
-Once implemented, MyPortal surprises them with how easy and quick it is to efficiently manage school life and drive improvement.
-Whether you want to add functionality alongside your existing school MIS or replace it entirely, MyPortal can help.
+MyPortal provides the tools to efficiently manage daily school life and drive improvement in learner outcomes.

 Find MyPortal on Twitter at https://twitter.com/MyPortalEDU